stefanm3000/adopt-me--pet-api/README.md

 # Petfinder API app

+A pet-finder website using @frontendmaster/pet API.
-Previously using parcel, converted to webpack and CRA
+Previously using parcel, converted to webpack and CRA.